ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 Before we get to Random Forests, we need to understand decision trees.
 They're intuitive once you see how they work.

 A decision tree is basically a flowchart of questions:

-- Is temperature > 15°C?
+- Is flipper length > 206mm?
-  - Yes → Is rainfall > 500mm?
+  - Yes → Probably a Gentoo, predict ~5000g
-    - Yes → Predict high productivity
+  - No → Is bill depth > 18mm?
-    - No → Predict medium productivity
+    - Yes → Probably Adelie, predict ~3700g
-  - No → Predict low productivity
+    - No → Probably Chinstrap, predict ~3500g

 The algorithm figures out which questions to ask and what thresholds to use by looking at your data.